William Tyrrell (RAF officer): Personal life

 In 1929 Tyrrell married Barbara Coleclough, the daughter of M.J.
 Coleclough of Romsey, Hants.
 They had two sons, Marcus and Timothy, and a daughter, Phillipa.
 Coleclough later lived apart from her husband and became a Communist, and a CND activist.
 Tyrrell was stated to have enjoyed walking and swimming.
-He was a member of the Royal Ulster Yacht Club (Bangor Co.
-Down) and the Ulster Reform Club (Belfast).
+He was a member of the Royal Ulster Yacht Club (Bangor County Down) and the Ulster Reform Club (Belfast).